java9-modularity/gradle-modules-plugin/ReadMe.txt

-Compared to "gradle-modules-plugin" version 1.6.0 this folder contains several new sub-folders with various (rather) small projects.
+Compared to "gradle-modules-plugin" version 1.6.0 this project contains several new sub-folders with various (rather) small projects.
 Each of those additional sub-folders is explained hereafter briefly with reason and purpose.